MSc in Finance

 2

-Financial Accounting
+Financial Accounting & Reporting

 2

 With the aim of evaluating corporate financial performance and making financially rational decisions, this course introduces students to financial accounting, reporting and analysis.
 This module aims to develop awareness in students of the way in which accounting is embedded in a particular socio-economic, political and cultural context and challenges the perception that accounting is a purely technical, uninterested and neutral practice.
 Within this framework, the module seeks to provide students with a broad introduction to the need for external accounting systems, the principles explicit and implicit within such systems, and the strengths and weaknesses in such systems.
-The module acts both as a standalone and as an underpinning for subsequent modules as required.

-Business Writing & Presentation Skills
+Business Writing

 0.5